 After registering, you should see a page with the keys for your website.

 You’ll need to copy the Site Key and Secret Key.
-Then switch back to your WordPress site to paste these keys into their corresponding fields.
+Then, switch back to your WordPress dashboard and go to WPForms » Settings.
+Then, click on the CAPTCHA tab.
+From here, scroll down and paste these keys into their corresponding fields Site Key and Secret Key fields.

 Now that you’ve added your reCAPTCHA keys, you can also optionally adjust other reCAPTCHA settings.

 - Fail Message: This error will display to any user who does not pass reCAPTCHA’s verification test.

 - Score Threshold (for reCAPTCHA v3 only): This is the score at which you want users to fail reCAPTCHA v3’s verification.
 Scores can range from 0.0 (very likely a bot) to 1.0 (very likely a good interaction).

 - No-Conflict Mode: If reCAPTCHA is being loaded more than once on your site (for example, by both WPForms and your WordPress theme), this can prevent reCAPTCHA from working properly.
 No-Conflict Mode will remove any reCAPTCHA code that’s not loaded by WPForms.
 However, we highly recommend getting in touch with our support team if you’re at all unsure whether to use this option.